-If the Glass Cannon believes that the best defense is a good offense, the Stone Wall tries for the reverse.
+If the Glass Cannon believes that the best offense is a good defense, the Stone Wall tries for the reverse.
 His offense is nothing to write home about, if it even technically exists.
 But he's tough.
 Really, really tough.
 And if anything can put him down, odds are he's quick enough on the recovery to get right back up for round two.

 This trope partly takes its name from a real-life example: Confederate General Thomas "Stonewall" Jackson won the battle of Bull Run due to his strategy to not retreat from his line, no matter how bad things went for him.
 And for a while things went pretty bad.

 The direct inverse of Glass Cannon.
 A subtrope of Competitive Balance.

 Yakumo of 3×3 Eyes is a berserker type meat shield (emphasis on the 'meat'), as all he has is the amazing power to not die; his job is to stand in front of attacks and be dismembered.
 He later learns how to fight effectively.